omiranda/GUI_environments_documentation/docs/usage.md

 Once happy with the motion censoring parameters, click here for the Next step: Read frames and motion numbers

 ![Find timecourses](./usage/find_timecourses.png)

+It is extremely important to understand that the GUI will calculate 3 connectivity matrices per participant.
+Those connectivity matrices are calculated using different number of frames.
+In the example used here, we said that we want connectivity matrices with at least 5 minutes of data, ie using 375 frames with a TR of 0.8 seconds (5x60/0.8=375), (Note: the GUI reads the TR within the provided data, so no need to provide this number).
+While each surviving participant will have at least 375 frames, each participant can have a distinct number of “good frames” (>375).
+For example, surviving participant 1 has 163 “good (low motion)” frames and surviving participant 2 has 166 frames.
+The minimum number of good frames across participants is 163.
+Hence, the GUI will calculate 3 connectivity matrices per participant:

+* Using exactly the number of frames specified in the min_time_minute dialog.
+Frames are selected randomly out of all the surviving frames.
+In this example, each surviving participant will have connectivity matrices with 150 good frames.
+* Using the minimum number of good frames above “min_time_minute”.
+Frames are selected randomly from the surviving frames.
+In this case, each participant will have a connectivity matrix with 163 frames selected.
+For participant 1 this connectivity matrix will have all the surviving frames.
+For the participant 2, 163 frames will be selected randomly out of the 166 surviving frames.
+* Using all the frames.
+A connectivity matrix per participant using all the surviving frames.

+You might want to maximize the number of surviving frames to be included by adjusting the  parameter “min_time_minute”.
+This procedure might be relevant if you want to calculate connectivity matrices and save the data per group on different folders.
+Your groups of interest could be “Controls”, “Condition x”, “Intervention y”.
+To do this, you need to run the GUI environments on each list, so you might want to use the same (optimized) “min_time_minute” each time you run the GUI.